catiscat/pygame-guessWord/README.md

 # pygame-guessWord
-this is my first pygame, guessWord, and it is based on  hungman game
+This is my first pygame,guessWord, and it is based on  hungman game.